-Total capital expenditure in the year was £215.7m, funded through a combination of income streams but primarily grants from the Department for Transport and the Department for Levelling up, Housing and Communities (in relation to the Getting Building Fund and Brown Field Housing Fund).
-This expenditure included the Local Transport Plan Integrated Transport block funding and highways maintenance spend totalling £63.4m, the West Yorkshire Transport Fund £69.4m and Transforming Cities programme £32.7m.
+Total capital expenditure in the year was £276.2 million, funded through a combination of income streams but primarily grants from the Department for Transport and the Department for Levelling up, Housing and Communities (Brownfield Housing Fund).
+This expenditure included the City Region Sustainable Transport Settlement (CRSTS) spend totalling £96.3 million, the West Yorkshire Transport Fund spend of £60.8 million and Transforming Cities programme spend of £63.2 million.

-The table below summarises the total expenditure on the Combined Authority's capital programme in 2022/23 against the revised forecasts reported to the Combined Authority in February 2023.
+The table below summarises the total expenditure on the Combined Authority's capital programme in 2023/24 against the revised forecasts reported to the Combined Authority in February 2024.